awsdocs/amazon-comprehend-developer-guide/doc_source/access-control-managing-permissions.md

 ## Role\-Based Permissions Required for Asynchronous Operations<a name="auth-role-permissions"></a>

 To use the Amazon Comprehend asynchronous operations, you must grant Amazon Comprehend access to the Amazon S3 bucket that contains your document collection\.
-You do this by creating a data access role in your account to trust the Amazon Comprehend service principal\.
+You do this by creating a data access role in your account with a trust policy to trust the Amazon Comprehend service principal\.
 For more information about creating a role, see [Creating a Role to Delegate Permissions to an AWS Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html) in the *AWS Identity and Access Management User Guide*\.

-The following is the role's trust policy:
+The following shows an example trust policy for the role that you create\.
+To help with [confused deputy prevention](cross-service-confused-deputy-prevention.md), you restrict the scope of the permission by using one or more global condition context keys\.
+Set the `aws:SourceAccount` value to your account ID\.
+If you use the `ArnEquals` condition, set the `aws:SourceArn` value to the ARN of the job\.
+Use a wildcard for the job number in the ARN, because Amazon Comprehend generates this number as part of job creation\.

 ```
 {